Stability of a wave and Klein-Gordon system with mixed coupling

 then $U$ solves the following wave equation \bel{eq:U-eq} \aligned - \Box U = N(u, v) + H(u, v), \\ \big(U, \del_t U \big) (s_0, \cdot) = \big( U_0, U_1 \big), \endaligned \ee in which $N(u, v)$ represents the quadratic null terms \be N(u, v) = - M_u \del_\gamma u \del^\gamma v - M_u^\alpha \del_\gamma u \del^\gamma \del_\alpha v - N_u^\alpha \del_\gamma \del_\alpha u \del^\gamma v - N_u^{\alpha \beta} \del_\gamma \del_\alpha u \del^\gamma \del_\beta v , \ee and $H(u, v)$ represents the negligible cubic terms of the form \be \aligned H(u, v) &= M_u (-\Box u) v + M_u u (-\Box v + v) + M_u^\alpha (-\Box u) \del_\alpha v + M_u^\alpha u (-\Box \del_\alpha v + \del_\alpha v) \\ &+ N_u^\alpha (-\Box \del_\alpha u) v + N_u^\alpha \del_\alpha u (-\Box v + v) + N_u^{\alpha \beta} (-\Box \del_\alpha u) \del_\beta v + N_u^{\alpha \beta} \del_\alpha u (-\Box \del_\beta v + \del_\beta v), \endaligned \ee and the initial data are \be \aligned &\big( U_0, U_1 \big) \\ = &\big( u + Q_{u0}(u; v, \del v) + Q_{u1}(\del u; v, \del v), \del_t u + \del_t Q_{u0}(u; v, \del v) + \del_t Q_{u1}(\del u; v, \del v) \big) (s_0, \cdot). \endaligned \ee \end{lemma}

 Since we work in $\RR^{3+1}$ and there exists at least one factor of Klein-Gordon component in the cubic nonlinearities of $H(u, v)$, we know $H(u, v)$ behaves very nicely, and we will not pay extra attention to the cubic terms in $H(u, v)$.
-We will next derive estimates for the new variable $U$, and then in turn deduce the wanted estimates for the original unknown $u$ by the simple observation that the difference between $u$ and $U$ is a quadratic term.
+We will next derive estimates for the new variable $U$, and then in turn deduce the wanted estimates for the original unknown $u$ by the simple observation that the difference between $u$ and $U$ contains only quadratic terms.